EManifold/CV/README.md

 - Writing blogs and managing the social media for the company.

 ## Hobbies
-In my free time I like to playing piano, board games, hanging out with friends and playing Spikeball.
+In my free time I like playing piano, board games, hanging out with friends and playing Spikeball.